GfellerLab/MixTCRviz/README.md

     * 2: Write all the putative issues with the data (V/J names, CDR3 sequences, etc.) in the terminal

 - plot (default=1):
-    * 0: only create .rds object with the statistics
+    * 0: Do not write the pdf/png/jpg files with the motifs
-    * 1: Plot the data in output.path/plots/ and create .rds object with the statistics for each model in output.path/stats/.
+    * 1: Write the pdf/png/jpg files with the motifs in output.path/

 - plot.cdr12.motif (default=0):
     * 0: Only show motifs for CDR3.